-1 Press Enter on the numeric keypad while stopped or during playback.
+2 Press Enter on the numeric keypad while stopped or during playback (or click the Markers icon).

 In the New Memory Location window, you can define a marker, store a selection, or store any combination of the other available settings.
 These settings include track height, group enables, pre- and post-roll values, and track Show/Hide status.